-Most days will begin with a group breakfast and end with evening activities including dinner and free time.
+Most days will include breakfast and dinner with few exceptions.
 Below is the general itinerary for the week.

 Day 1 - Welcome to the United Kingdom!

-- Meet your Tour Leader at the airport and transfer by private bus to your hotel to check in and have a welcome lunch.
+- Meet your Tour Leader at Heathrow airport, transfer via London Underground to your accommodation to get checked in and have an initial briefing.

-Day 2 - Globe Theatre and Tate Modern
+Day 2 - Globe Theatre Tour, Workshop, & West End Show

-- Guided tour of Shakepeare's Globe Theater, a faithful reconstruction of the open-air playhouse designed in 1599 where many of Shakespeare's plays were performed.
+- Take in the scene at St. Paul's cathedral and walk across the iconic Millenium Bridge before a guided tour of the Globe Theatre, a faithful reconstruction of the open-air playhouse designed in 1599 where many of Shakespeare's plays were performed.

 - Enjoy a group dinner and your first West End theater production.

 Day 3 - Stonehenge & Bath

 - Day-trip!
 Visit the world famous prehistoric monument of Stonehenge where a guide will walk you through the ancient landscape and provide insight into Neolithic life.

-Day 4 - Tower of London & British Museum
+Day 4 - Tower of London, Traditional Lunch, British Museum, & Theater Performance

-- River cruise from Westminster Pier.
-Many of London’s landmark buildings are built along the Thames and a guided cruise offers a fresh perspective.
-The cruise will take us to the Tower of London where you will learn the history of this fascinating castle and see the incredible Crown Jewels!
+- Visit the Tower of London where you will learn the history of this fascinating castle and see the incredible Crown Jewels!

-- Tour the British Museum dedicated to human history, art, and culture with incredible artifacts and relics from all over the world!
+- Enjoy a traditional Sunday roast lunch, then wander the architecturally renowned British Museum dedicated to human history, art, and culture with incredible artifacts and relics from all over the world!

 - In the evening, attend a second West End theater production.

 Day 5 - Stratford upon Avon & Oxford

-- After breakfast, head to Stratford-upon-Avon for a tour of the childhood homes of both Shakespeare and Anne Hathaway.
+- After breakfast, head to Stratford-upon-Avon for a guided tour of the childhood home of Shakespeare and of the Royal Shakespeare Company Theatre.

 - On the way back to London, stop in the university town of Oxford, the oldest English-speaking university in the World.
 Many of England’s thinkers and writers have attended Oxford including Sir Walter Raleigh and Dr. Seuss, as well as modern day prime ministers.
 You'll have a private walking tour.

 - Group dinner and overnight stay back in London

-Day 6 - Westminster and Victoria & Albert Museum
+Day 6 - Westminster, Victoria & Albert Museum, and Theater Performance